pistachi73/smartcoorp/README.md

 ## Contributing
 We welcome contributions from the community to improve Smartcoorp.
 If you would like to contribute, please follow the guidelines outlined in the `CONTRIBUTING.md` file of each project.
 Make sure to adhere to the code of conduct specified in the `CODE_OF_CONDUCT.md` file.

-## License
-The Smartcoorp repository is open-source and released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as permitted by the license.